NPCNet: Navigator-Driven Pseudo Text for Deep Clustering of Early Sepsis Phenotyping: Introduction

 \section{Introduction}

+\IEEEPARstart{E}{lectronic} Health Records (EHRs) provide a rich source of high-dimensional, multi-modal temporal data essential for characterizing patient physiological trajectories.
+These records comprise both static variables (e.g., demographic information) and temporal variables (e.g., vital signs and laboratory test results).
+The latter are often collected at clinically driven frequencies, where measurements such as vital signs are recorded more frequently than laboratory tests.
+This sampling irregularity poses significant challenges for modeling, particularly when aiming to preserve temporal resolution.
+This requires strategies to effectively encode variables with diverse properties.
+However, most existing approaches treat EHRs as tabular or regular time series via feature aggregation \cite{guo2020evaluation} or data imputation \cite{groenwold2020informative}.
+While convenient, these preprocessing steps risk masking subtle temporal dynamics, such as measurement frequency \cite{xie2022deep} and value fluctuations, that are often clinical indicators of physiological deterioration.

-Sepsis is a life-threatening condition that occurs when the body’s immune system has an extreme response to an infection that causes organ dysfunction \cite{singer2016third}.
+These modeling limitations are particularly critical in sepsis, a life-threatening condition characterized by extreme immune response and organ dysfunction \cite{singer2016third}.
 There are 11 million sepsis-relevant deaths worldwide annually, representing 20\% of all global deaths, while survivors often face poor long-term outcomes \cite{rudd2020global}\cite{prescott2019understanding}.
 Activation of timely interventions is critical to improving clinical outcomes \cite{prescott2017improving}\cite{evans2021surviving}.
-For patients with sepsis, each hour of treatment delay has been relevant with a 4–8\% increase in risk of death \cite{seymour2017time}.
+For patients with sepsis, each hour of treatment delay has been associated with a 4–8\% increase in risk of death \cite{seymour2017time}.
 However, the progression of sepsis varies widely depending on host factors, infection etiology, or the involvement of multiple organ dysfunctions.
 The inherent heterogeneity dictates that a uniform therapeutic strategy is unlikely to be effective for all patients \cite{giamarellos2024pathophysiology}.
-Consequently, providing patient-specific care by synthesizing information from multiple sources becomes imperative, yet the primary barrier to this approach is the difficulty of identifying clinically meaningful patterns within complex and temporal electronic health records (EHRs).
+Consequently, providing patient-specific care by synthesizing information from multiple sources becomes imperative, yet the primary barrier to this approach is the difficulty of identifying clinically meaningful patterns within complex and temporal EHRs.